mnberthe/aws-solutions-architect-associate-notes/README.md

  - __A trail can be applied to All Regions (default) or a single Region__
  - If a resource is deleted in AWS, investigate CloudTrail first
  - __Event retention: 90 days__
+ - To keep events beyond this period, log them to S3 and use Athena

  __CloudTrail Events__